anything.com

 Frequently Asked Questions

-How do I secure scheduled tasks in Anything?
+How do you trigger scheduled tasks in Anything?

-If the task is sensitive, add a secret token that the external service includes in the request, and have your Anything function check for it.
+Yes, if the task is sensitive, you can add a secret token that the external scheduling service includes in its request, and have your function check for it.

-The fastest way is to ask the AI to build a simple admin page with inputs and a button.
-Additionally, the AI agent Max can automatically run your backend logic, check results, and fix any issues it finds.
+The fastest way is to ask Anything to build a simple admin page with inputs and a button to test the function, which you can delete once you are happy with it.

 Conclusion